Deduktiva/magnolia-python/Python/Doc/tutorial/modules.rst

    from sound.effects import echo

-This also loads the submodule :mod:`echo`, and makes it available without its package prefix, so it can be used as follows::
+This also loads the submodule :mod:`!echo`, and makes it available without its package prefix, so it can be used as follows::

    echo.echofilter(input, output, delay=0.7, atten=4)